akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 ## Sec.
 3.05 Contract Term and Work Schedule

-The term of this contract will be from TBD -- TBD, with three (3) available annual renewal options, to be exercised at the sole discretion of the state.
-The full term of the contract, if the renewal is executed, will run from TBD --TBD.
+The term of this contract will be from 6/15/2021 to 6/14/2023, with three (3) available annual renewal options, to be exercised at the sole discretion of the state.
+The full term of the contract, if every renewal is executed, will run from 6/15/2021 to 6/14/2026.

 ## Sec.
 3.06 Deliverables